daskeyboard/daskeyboard.io/README.md

 ## Sending Signals to your 5Q keyboard + developer API

 A bit of lingo first: a *signal* is a message that contains color information (and more) to be displayed on a 5Q keyboard.
-All 3rd party platforms communicate with the 5Q clients by sending signals very much like your friends send text messages to your phone.
+All 3rd party platforms communicate with the Q clients by sending signals very much like your friends send text messages to your phone.
 Instead of being a text message, a signal contains also key color information.

-Even without a real 5Q keyboard, you can play with Signals.
-Signals will be display on the Q desktop "dashboard mode" and the Q Android app.
+Even without a real Q device, you can play with Signals.
+Signals will be displayed on the Q desktop "dashboard mode" and the Q Android app.

 There are several possibilities to send signals to the 5Q keyboard: